-If you’re interested in fishing while you’re out, the Prowler 13 has a pair of flush-mounted rod holders and a large open-air stern hatch that’s perfect for storing your tackle box and extra gear.
+If you’re interested in sea fishing, the Prowler 13 has a pair of flush-mounted rod holders and a large open-air stern hatch that’s perfect for storing your tackle box and extra gear.

-- Not as much dry storage as sit-in sea kayaks offer
+- Not as much dry storage as sit-in kayaks offer

 - Can handle a wide range of water conditions

 - The only fishing kayak in the list

 - Open cockpit limits its use to warm water

 Best Fiberglass Sea Kayak: Northwest Kayaks Cadence

 While more fragile than the tougher and heavier polyethylene models, for me there’s just no beating the performance, speed, and handling of a well-crafted fiberglass kayak.
 And my favorite of them all is the Cadence from Northwest Kayaks.

 With a massive 17-foot keel, the Cadence is the longest of the Northwest Kayaks singles.

 This combined with the sleek narrow profile makes it a swift-moving kayak, especially in the hands of an experienced paddler.